f-i/sphinx-natbib/docs/index.rst

 ----------------

-The one major caveat with the ``super`` citation style is that any pre- and post-citation text does not look very good.
-For this reason, it is suggested to avoid such text if you use the ``super`` citation style.
+The one major caveat with the ``super`` citation style is that any pre- and post-citation text does not look very good, so it is suggested to avoid such text if you use the ``super`` citation style.

 .. cite:conf:: super